This data science resume building guide will take you through the following topics –

 Finally, always customize your resume for every job profile and company.
 Make sure to always mention skills that the employers are seeking, so they know what you have to offer.
 This shouldn’t be too difficult if you already have a strong resume, to begin with.
 You would only need to go through the job description before applying, look for the skills that the role requires, and make sure to highlight certifications, projects, and job experiences in that area.

 Finally, do not forget to add only the things you actually have and to not exaggerate your abilities.
 While in a job interview, it is very important for you to be able to justify your resume.
-Remember, recruiters get thousands of applications and resumes, don’t give them any reasons to reject your application and pay attention to small details too.
+Recruiters get thousands of applications and resumes so it is important to pay attention to small details too.

 To crack your interview, read Top 70+ Data Science Interview Questions and Answers for 2021